victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 #### Evolving Features

 Once your model is trained, it's important to track performance over time.
-Many of the correlations found or features predicted may not remain true a few months or years in the future!
+Many of the correlations found or features predicted may not remain true a few months or years into the future!

 For example, our "evergreen" article prediction example looks for food mentions to predict the popularity of certain recipes.
 However, it doesn't know how to gauge trends in popular foods!
 Over time, it will return a smaller and smaller sample unless we readjust the model's parameters.

 Google's technical debt paper groups troublesome feature evolution into two groups, _legacy features_ and _bundled features_.

-1. Legacy Features: When a feature F is included in a model early in its development, but as time goes on, other features are added that make F mostly or entirely redundant!
+1. Legacy Features: When a feature `F` is included in a model early in its development, but as time goes on, other features are added that make `F` mostly or entirely redundant!

 2. Bundled Features: When a group of features are bundled together, it can be hard to identify which features aren't performing well.
-Features can also be "bundled" with commonly occurring variables, but these occurrences may change over time, making those features obsolete.
+Features can also be "bundled" with commonly occurring variables, but these occurrences may change over time, making those features obsolete:

 __"Machine learning systems often have a difficult time distinguishing the impact of correlated features.
 This may not seem like a major problem: if two features are always correlated, but only one is truly causal, it may still seem okay to ascribe credit to both and rely on their observed co-occurrence.
 However, if the world suddenly stops making these features co-occur, prediction behavior may change significantly."__

-This last point is very important for black-box models.
-These models may rely on correlations from a wide-range of features, however, in doing so we can typically ignore one of two variables that are highly recorded (think of PCA or regularization, where we try to remove correlated features).
-In the future, if these two variables are no-longer correlated, we may need to update this.
-This example is common in economics -
+This is very important for _black-box models_.
+Such models may rely on correlations from a wide-range of features; however, in doing so we can typically ignore one of two variables that are highly recorded (think of PCA or regularization, where we try to remove correlated features).

+In the future, if these two variables are no longer correlated, we may need to update this.
+This is especially common when analyzing economics and cultural trends.

+##### Feedback Loops
-Another way in which features may evolve is through feedback loops.
+Another way in which features may evolve is through _feedback loops_.
 Once you've performed your analysis or built your model, it's likely you are going to take some action or make a business decision.
-It's important to track how this may change the data you are using for your analysis!
+It's important to track how these actions may end up changing the data you've used in your analysis!

-One example, are the many data analysis efforts to find ways to stop infections from spreading in hospital.
-Suppose to we analyze data related to this and find that whenever a doctor sees more than 5 patients in an hour, those patients are at a greater risk for infection.
-Following this analysis, the hospital enforces that doctor's _cannot_ observe that many patients in an hour.
+For example, in the health field, many data analysis efforts look for ways to stop infections from spreading in a hospital setting.
+Suppose that we analyze hospital data and find that whenever a doctor sees more than 5 patients in an hour, those patients are at a greater risk for infection.
+Following this analysis, the hospital enforces a new rule: doctors' _cannot_ see more than 4 patients in an hour.

-Now, at the end of year, if we attempt to analyze the feature of "saw > 5 patients in an hour", it simply won't exist.
-Through our intervention we changed the data.
+At the end of year, if we then attempt to analyze our prior feature of "saw > 5 patients in an hour", it won't exist.
+Through our intervention, we changed the data.

-**Check** Brainstorm two correlated features from our prior work in this class that may not be correlated in the future.
+**Check** Brainstorm two correlated features from prior work in this class that may not be correlated in the future.

 #### Monitoring Models

-Once a model is deployed and making predictions, it's important to track its performance.
-This will also help diagnose features that are evolving.
+Once a model is deployed and making predictions, it's important to _monitor_ and track its performance.
+This will also help diagnose any features that are evolving.
+As Google says:

-__"Unit testing of individual components and end-to-end tests of running systems are valuable, but in the face of a changing world such tests are not sufficient to provide evidence that a system is working as intended.
+__"Unit testing of individual components and end-to-end tests of running systems are valuable, but in the face of a changing world, such tests are not sufficient to provide evidence that a system is working as intended.
 Live monitoring of system behavior in real time is critical."__

-One often used monitoring technique is to always have a baseline.
+One frequently used monitoring technique is to always have a baseline.
 When you are evaluating your model, it is important to always compare to a simple baseline - something that predicts the average or the most commonly occurring thing.

-While monitoring a model over time, you can also evaluate this baseline model over time to ensure that your 'better' model never underperforms it.
+While monitoring a model, you can evaluate this baseline model over time to ensure that your 'better' model never underperforms it.

-In Google's paper [Ad Click Prediction: A View From The Trenches](http://research.google.com/pubs/pub41159.html), they describe a more complex monitoring systems, that analyzes how model performance changes and in what subcategories.
+In Google's paper [Ad Click Prediction: A View From The Trenches](http://research.google.com/pubs/pub41159.html), they describe more complex monitoring systems that analyze how model performance changes and in which subcategories:

 __"Evaluating the quality of our models is done most cheaply through the use of logged historical data ...
 Because the different metrics respond in different ways to model changes, we find that it is generally useful to evaluate model changes across a plurality of possible performance metrics.
 We compute metrics such as AucLoss (that is, 1 − AUC, where AUC is the standard area under the ROC and SquaredError ...
 We also compute these metrics on a variety of sub-slices of the data, such as breakdowns by country, query topic, and layout. ...
 This is important because click rates vary from country to country and from query to query, and therefore the averages change over the course of a single day. ...
 A small aggregate accuracy win on one metric may in fact be caused by a mix of positive and negative changes in distinct countries, or for particular query topics.
 This makes it critical to provide performance metrics not only on the aggregate data, but also on various slicing of the data, such as a per-country basis or a per-topic basis."__

 ### Ethical Considerations

-Another, often overlooked, aspect of managing real-world data science projects are ethical considerations.
-A core aspect of any data science project is understanding the biases of the data we are studying.
-Data often represent the summary of a system and any biases of the system will appear in the data and any analysis built from it.
+Another, often overlooked, aspect of managing real-world data science projects are _ethical considerations_!
+A core aspect of any data science project is understanding the _biases_ of the data we are studying.
+Data often represent the summary of a system, so any biases within that system will appear in the data and any analysis built from it.

-Two common examples of this are in sentencing and financial loan applications.
+Two common examples of this are in legal sentencing and financial loan applications.
 In the first, it's common to want to find data-driven solution in criminal justice.
 Can we analyze what drives crime in certain cities and what actions we can take to reduce it?

-However, most data that is collected on this is based on how current criminal justice system works.
-Therefore it's difficult to separate the biases of the current system from any correlations/predictions that may be found in the model.
+ However, most data that is collected on this is based on how the current criminal justice system works.
+Therefore, it's difficult to separate the biases of the current system from any correlations/predictions that may be found in the model.
+In other words, we might only find what the system is currently constructed to find.

 Similarly, in most financial loan applications, we are interested analyzing applications to identify the best borrowers - who is most likely to pay back in a timely fashion and what rate?

-However, most analyses are strongly regulated to ensure that they do not consider protected factors such as race and gender.
-However, often this information can leak in, even if we don't mean for it.
-This can happen with proxy features, those that are not protected factors but strongly correlated with it.
-This type of bias can happen often in home loan applications when zip code or neighborhood can be a proxy for race.
+These applications are strongly regulated to ensure that loan officers do not consider protected factors such as race and gender.
+However, this information can often leak in, even unintentionally!

+This can happen with _proxy features_, or features that are strongly correlated with protected factors.
+For instance, neighborhood zip codes can often be a proxy for race during home loan considerations.

-**Check:** Discuss with the students other areas of possible ethical issues in Data Science?
-How can this occur when examining health data?
-When examining educational records?
+**Check:** Discuss other possible ethical issues in Data Science.
+How might this occur when examining health data?
+What about educational records?

 <a name="exercise"></a>
 ## Group Exercise: Data Science in an Organization  (20 mins)
 > Instructor Note: Break students into groups of 4-5 students each.
 Assign each group a company and 1-2 data products or analyses that the company must perform.

-1. Brainstorm aspects of maintenance that must be performed.
-When should you re-do the study?
+1. Brainstorm any maintenance that must be performed on your pre-existing model.
+When should you re-do your study?
 What features may change or become difficult to collect in the future?
-2. Describe possible interventions; will this change the data collected in the future?
+2. Describe possible interventions; will these interventions change the data you're collecting in the future?
-3. Describe ethical issues that may arise from these tasks.
+3. Describe any ethical issues that may arise from these tasks.

 Example:
-Company: HBO
+- Company: HBO
-Task: Build a customized home screen with recommended shows
+- Task: Build a customized home screen with recommended shows

 1. Maintenance: Popular movies are consistently changing and new movies/shows are added, so the model must be consistently updated.
 Must be a way to track unexpected events: possibly override recommendations before re-releases or sequel releases.
 2. Intervention: Displaying the movies (somewhat a given here).
 Recommendation systems are where feedback issues are most common: movies not recommended are more likely to fall to the bottom in viewership, making them seem less appealing.
 Users may not like recommendations and stop using the service altogether.
 3. Ethical considerations: Should gender be used in the recommendations?
 Should the descriptions or images of the movies or shows be altered based on 'perceived' interests of a specific gender?

 Example:
-Company: Credit Card Company
+- Company: Credit Card Company
-Task: Identify fraudulent transactions
+- Task: Identify fraudulent transactions

 1. Maintenance: User spending likely changes as their income increases.
 Expensive purchases that may have been expensive (and fraudulent) in previous year may not be this year.
 2. Intervention: Block fraud transactions.
 Another common case of feedback is when the intervention is adversarial.
 As you find ways to block fraud transactions, they are try to hide their actions better.
 Suppose we identify 10 common IPs used for fraudulent transaction, if we block those IPs, the fraudsters will likely change.